AY2526S1-CS2103T-F14b-2/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the data file it creates with the file that contains the data of your previous MediSaveContact home folder.

+**Q**: Can I edit a patient's information after adding them?<br>
+**A**: Yes, use the `editpatient` command followed by the patient's index and the fields you want to update.
+For example, `editpatient 1 p/91234567` updates the phone number of the first patient.

+**Q**: What happens to appointments and notes when I delete a patient?<br>
+**A**: When you delete a patient, all associated data including their appointments, notes, and caretaker information are permanently removed from the system.

+**Q**: Can a patient have multiple caretakers?<br>
+**A**: No, each patient can only have one caretaker assigned at a time.
+If you need to change the caretaker, you can use the `editcaretaker` command or delete the existing caretaker and add a new one.

+**Q**: How do I find a specific patient quickly?<br>
+**A**: Use the `find` command followed by keywords from the patient's name.
+For example, `find John` will list all patients with "John" in their name.
+You can also use the `list` command with a tag filter like `list tag/high` to show only high-priority patients.

+**Q**: Can I undo a command if I made a mistake?<br>
+**A**: Yes, use the `undo` command to reverse the most recent successful command that modified the database.
+This works for commands like adding, editing, or deleting patients, caretakers, notes, and appointments.

+**Q**: Why can't I add duplicate appointments with the same date and time?<br>
+**A**: MediSaveContact prevents scheduling conflicts by only checking the date and time for duplicates.
+The appointment note/description is not considered, so you cannot schedule two appointments for the same patient at the same date and time, even with different notes.

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
+3. **Very long input values** may cause UI display issues.
+Extremely long names, addresses, or notes might be truncated in the display panel.
+While MediSaveContact accepts inputs up to reasonable limits (e.g., names with valid characters, notes up to 200 characters), very lengthy values may not display completely in the UI.
+The data is still stored correctly and can be viewed by scrolling within the respective panels.